 Encephalitis is an infection in the brain itself.
 (Meningitis is an infection in the meninges that cover the brain.)
-Like meningitis, encephalitis can be caused by either bacteria or viruses, including viruses transmitted by mosquitoes or other arthropods (an arthropod is a group of animals including the insects and ticks).
-It can develop slowly or quickly, and it can be either very mild or quite severe, depending on the organism that is causing the infection.
+Like meningitis, encephalitis can be caused by bacteria or virusesincluding viruses transmitted by mosquitoes or other arthropods (a group of animals that includes insects and ticks).
+Encephalitis can develop slowly or quickly, and can range from mild to severe, depending on which organism is causing the infection.

-An arbovirus (arthropod-borne virus) is a virus that is transmitted by an arthropod, including insects and ticks.
-There are many different types of arboviral encephalitis, which exist worldwide, including four in the United States: eastern equine encephalitis (EEE), western equine encephalitis (WEE), St. Louis encephalitis (SLE), and LaCross encephalitis (LAC), all of which are transmitted through mosquitoes.
-Most cases of arboviral encephalitis occur during the summer, when the mosquitoes are active.
+An arbovirus (arthropod-borne virus) is a virus transmitted by an arthropod, including insects and ticks.
+There are many different types of arboviral encephalitis, which exist worldwide.
+Four types are found in the United States: eastern equine encephalitis (EEE), western equine encephalitis (WEE), St. Louis encephalitis (SLE), and LaCross encephalitis (LAC).
+All of these types are transmitted through mosquitoes.
+Most cases of arboviral encephalitis occur during warm weatherwhen mosquitoes are active.

-Most people who are infected with an arbovirus show no signs of infection.
-Or, they may show only mild, flu-like symptoms such as fever and headache.
-Only a very small percentage of infections develop into full-blown encephalitis.
-Those that do, however, are quite serious and can cause death or permanent neurological damage.
+Most people who are infected with an arbovirus show no signs of infection or develop mild, flu-like symptoms such as fever and headache.
+Only a small percentage of infections develop into full-blown encephalitis, which is quite serious and can cause permanent neurological damage or death.

 Herpes Simplex Encephalitis (HSE)

-Rabies is a virus that is transmitted by mammals, especially bats, skunks, foxes and raccoons.
-If a rabid animal bites a person, the person may develop a rabies infection, including severe encephalitis.
-The encephalitis symptoms of a rabies infection include agitation, hallucinations, and muscle spasms.
-If left untreated, a person can develop seizures and coma.
+Rabies is a virus that is transmitted by mammalsespecially bats, skunks, foxes, and raccoons.
+If a rabid animal bites a person and that person does not receive treatment, rabies infectionincluding severe encephalitismay develop.
+Encephalitis symptoms of rabies infection include agitation, hallucinations, muscle spasms, seizures, coma, and death.

 A complete neurological exam should be done to look for any abnormalities that serve as clues about which specific area of the brain is affected.